What is infertility?

 Other tests may be done that test the sperm's ability to penetrate the egg, as well

 as male hormone testing.

-Men may be sent to a urologist for further testing.
+Men may need to see a urologist for more testing.

 How is infertility treated?